Austin van Loon

 General Information

-My research centers around meaning: how we make it, how we come to (dis)agree on it, how it shapes what we do, how it shapes what we get, and how we can measure it.
-My areas of interest are social psychology, the sociology of culture, organizational sociology, economic sociology, and methodology.
-I have substantive interests in U.S. politics and workplace inequalities.
+My research centers around the understudied intersection of culture, identity, and intergroup conflict.
+My primary areas of interest are social psychology, the sociology of culture, and computational methods.
+I have substantive interests in U.S. political polarization.
 In my research, I make use of a broad range of tools, including: automated text analysis, machine learning, network analysis, experiments, and observational causal inference.
 Check out my personal website (austinvanloon.com) for more information!

 Publications and Writings